alersh/netflow/README.md

 flow$net_flow()
 ```

-A pop up window is opened which shows the branch_summary visually, with
+A pop up window appears and shows the branch_summary visually.
+The nodes
-the nodes representing each operation in the branch.
-The node labels are
+represent the functions in the branch.
+The node labels are the step ids
-the step ids previously assigned to the operations.
+previously assigned to the functions.

 ![](img/branch_summary.png)